Roasted acorn squash is a delicious and simple Fall side dish. It’s made of acorn squash and a sprinkling of spices.

 A holiday showstopper: This roasted acorn squash is a beautiful dish that looks as good as it tastes!
 Try pairing it with my garlic butter turkey breasts for a holiday meal that will really wow your guests.

 Seasonal vegetables: I love pairing vegetables together anytime I can.
-Cauliflower, brussels sprouts, delicata squash, broccoli and spaghetti squash are great compliments to one another, so this dish pairs perfectly with my mashed cauliflower.
+Cauliflower, brussels sprouts, delicata squash, broccoli, and spaghetti squash are great compliments to one another, so this dish pairs perfectly with my mashed cauliflower.

 Savory veggie fried rice: Another favorite dish that I like to pair with roasted acorn squash is my fried cauliflower rice.
-Serve the roasted acorn squash as a side for a delicious and healthy vegetarian meal.
+Serve the roasted acorn squash as a side for a delicious vegetarian meal.

 Recipe Variations

-Add protein: Roasted acorn squash is the perfect vegetable to transform into a tasty and nutritious meal.
-Instead of slicing your acorn squash, simply cut it in half, roast the two halves, and stuff with your favorite ingredients.
+Add protein: Roasted acorn squash is the perfect vegetable to transform into a tasty and hearty meal.
+Instead of slicing your acorn squash, simply cut it in half, roast the two halves, and stuff them with your favorite ingredients.
 And the best part is that you can eat the bowl, too!

-Switch up the seasoning: Acorn squash is a very versatile ingredient, so you can have fun with this recipe and try all kinds of different seasonings such as chili powder.
-Lean into the sweeter side by adding spices like nutmeg, cinnamon and allspice or try different combinations of fresh herbs.
+Switch up the seasoning: Acorn squash is a very versatile ingredient, so you can have fun with this recipe and try all kinds of different seasonings, such as chili powder.
+Lean into the sweeter side by adding spices like nutmeg, cinnamon, and allspice, or try different combinations of fresh herbs.

 Make it cheesy: Add a sprinkle of freshly grated parmesan cheese on top of your roasted acorn squash before you serve.
 The rich, nutty flavor of the parmesan complements this recipe so well.